 (Two of the rooftop sculptures)

-The side facing the Ring boasts representations of those modern cities already possessed of great art museums back then, like London, Paris, Madrid, and Milan.
+The side of the building facing the Ring boasts representations of those modern cities already possessed of great art museums at the time of the KHM’s construction…like London, Paris, Madrid, and Milan.

-Needless to say, the interior of the museum also reflects the splendour of its art collection and imperial sponsor.
+Needless to say, the interior of the museum also reflects the splendour of its art collection and the would-be glory of its imperial sponsor.

 A couple of tips for viewing this magnificent building: